AlexanderWillner/runMacOSinVirtualBox/README.md

  * macOS Installer
  * VirtualBox
  * VirtualBox Extension Pack (note: released under the Personal Use and Evaluation License)
- * Paragon VMDK Mounter (note: discontinued, but still available)

 ## Step by Step Video

-Two minute summary video:
+Two minute summary video (now an additional step is needed in the installer to initialize the disk first):

 [![Short Summary Video](https://img.youtube.com/vi/WmETOgRuMx4/0.jpg)](https://youtu.be/WmETOgRuMx4)